The selection process

 Candidates who have been allowed more than 25% extra time in examinations may wish to discuss their support needs with the Student Disability Service before application to ascertain what support arrangements the University could put in place for them, should they enter as a student.

-The University of Edinburgh is committed to care leavers.
-Please note that for Medicine, other factors on top of academic performance are taken into consideration, such as UKCAT performance and non-academic achievements.
-You can find out more about the University's Care Leaver policy here:
+The University of Edinburgh is committed to supporting care experienced applicants.
+You can find out more about the University's Care Experience policy and the support we can offer applicants and entrants here:

 Successful applicants will be sent an online offer pack.
 There are checks offer holders will have to undergo to meet the conditions of the offer.
 Further information about these checks can be found here: